Agent Queue¶

 - Crash recovery.
 SQLite-backed state.
 Survives restarts.
 Dead agents detected, tasks rescheduled, timers resumed.

-- Zero orchestration overhead.
+~/.agent-queue/vault/.
+Browse with Obsidian, edit with any text editor. - Zero orchestration overhead.
 No LLM calls for scheduling.
 Every token goes to agent work.

 Why Agent Queue?¶

 - Lightweight.
 One Python process, SQLite.
 Runs on a Raspberry Pi.
 No Redis, no Kubernetes.
+PostgreSQL supported for production deployments.

 - You're in control.
 Nothing merges, nothing deploys without you seeing it.
 Discord notifications keep you in the loop from your phone.